-Are there restrictive covenants that are commonly picked up during conveyancing in Eccles?
+Are there restrictive covenants that are commonly identified as part of conveyancing in Eccles?

-Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Eccles.
+Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Eccles.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 Eccles conveyancing for business premises incorporates a wide range of guidance, provided by regulated solicitors, relating to business property.
 By way of example, this area of conveyancing can cover the sale or purchase of freehold business premises or, more usually, the transfer of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.